tcopeland/pippi/README.md

 This sort of thing can be be found during a code review, or maybe when you're just poking around the code.
 But why not have a tool find it instead?
 Thus, pippi.
 Pippi observes code while it's running - by hooking into your test suite execution - and reports misuse of class-level APIs.

+There are many nifty Ruby static analysis tools - flay, reek, flog, etc. This is not like those.
+It doesn't parse source code; it doesn't examine an abstract syntax tree or even sequences of MRI instructions.
+So it cannot find the types of issues that those tools can find.
+Instead, it's focused on runtime analysis; that is, method calls and method call sequences.

 Here's an important caveat: pippi is not, and more importantly cannot, be free of false positives.
 That's because of the halting problem.
 Pippi finds suboptimal API usage based on data flows as driven by a project's test suite.
 There may be alternate data flows where this API usage is correct.
 For example, in the code below, if rand < 0.5 is true, then the Array will be mutated and the program cannot correctly be simplified by replacing "select followed by first" with "detect":

 ```ruby